AkashBhat14/docker-ec2-webapp/README.md

 ## 🤝 Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Commit your changes
 4. Push to the branch
 5. Create a Pull Request

 ## 📞 Support

-If you encounter issues:
+For questions or issues:
 1. Check the troubleshooting section above
 2. Review container logs: `docker-compose logs -f`
 3. Verify your environment configuration
 4. Ensure all prerequisites are met
+5. Create an issue on GitHub with detailed error information